NANITY-project/NEON-Runtime-Beta-Variation/README.md

   QKV biases) need `nanity_convert.py --drop-nonzero-bias-anyway`, which is genuinely lossy — expect degraded output, not a faithful conversion, for those specific models.
 This is a spec limitation, not a runtime bug.
+  However,experimental bias has been added.
+But tests do not seem to be working.
+  Release V0.2 is supposed to include both Bias tensors support and mature vulkan backend.
 - **Vulkan backend** (`rawllm_vulkan.hpp`): experimental, F32-matvec-only,
   gated behind `-DUSE_VULKAN`.
 Verified correct end-to-end (device init, descriptor/pipeline setup, the `shaders/matvec_f32.comp` shader itself)